From duality to determinants for q-TASEP and ASEP: GUE Tracy--Widom asymptotics for ASEP

-We provide a critical point analysis for the long-time asymptotics of our Mellin-Barnes type Fredholm determinant formula for the $e_{\tau}$-Laplace transform of $\tau^{N_x(t)}$.
-We assume that $\tau<1$ is fixed and straightforwardly arrive at the GUE Tracy-Widom limit theorem recorded in (\ref{ASEPlimitthm}) and proved first (via an analysis of the Cauchy type formula) by Tracy and Widom \cite{TW3}.
-In order to make this analysis rigorous one would need to control the tails of the integrand defining the kernel.
+We provide a critical point analysis for the long-time asymptotics of our Mellin--Barnes-type Fredholm determinant formula for the $e_{\tau }$-Laplace transform of $\tau^{N_x(t)}$.
+We assume that $\tau<1$ is fixed and straightforwardly arrive at the GUE Tracy--Widom limit theorem recorded in (\ref{ASEPlimitthm}) and proved first (via an analysis of the Cauchy-type formula) by Tracy and Widom \cite{TW3}.
+In order to make this analysis a rigorous one, would need to control the tails of the integrand defining the kernel.
 Another scaling limit of interest is the weakly asymmetric limit in which $\tau$ goes to 1 simultaneously with $t$ going to infinity.
-Under the correct scaling (as in \cite{ACQ}) our formula should lead to the Laplace transform of the Hopf-Cole solution to the KPZ equation with narrow wedge initial data.
-We do not pursue these directions presently, but rather remark that it appears that the Mellin-Barnes type formula is very well suited for such a rigorous asymptotic analysis.
+Under the correct scaling (as in \cite{ACQ}), our formula should lead to the Laplace transform of the Hopf--Cole solution to the KPZ equation with narrow wedge initial data.
+We do not pursue these directions presently, but rather remark that it appears that the Mellin--Barnes-type formula is very well suited for such a rigorous asymptotic analysis.

 For simplicity, let us consider ASEP with step initial data and fix $x=0$.
 We seek to study the large $t$ behavior of $N_0(\eta(t))$ via its $e_{\tau}$-Laplace transform.
-Let us recall the formula we have proved in Theorem \ref{ASEPMellinBarnesThm}:
+Let us recall the formula we have proved in Theorem~\ref{ASEPMellinBarnesThm}:

-where $\det(I-K_\zeta)$ is the Fredholm determinant of the operator $K_\zeta:L^2(\CASEPMB) \to L^2(\CASEPMB)$ defined in terms of its integral kernel
+where $\det(I-K_\zeta)$ is the Fredholm determinant of the operator $K_\zeta\dvtx L^2(C_{0,-\tau;-1,\tau\theta}) \to L^2(C_{0,-\tau;-1,\tau \theta})$ defined in terms of its integral kernel

-As noted in Section \ref{sec:qdef}, $e_{\tau}(z)$ converges uniformly for $z\in [-\infty,0]$.
-This means that if $z\to -\infty$ then $e_{\tau}(z)\to 0$ and if $z\to 0$ then $e_{\tau}(z)\to 1$.
+As noted in Section~\ref{secqdef}, $e_{\tau}(z)$ converges uniformly for $z\in[-\infty,0]$.
+This means that if $z\to-\infty$ then $e_{\tau}(z)\to0$ and if $z\to0$ then $e_{\tau}(z)\to1$.
 On account of this, if we set

-then it follows (cf. \cite{BorCor} Lemma 4.1.39) that
+then it follows (cf. \cite{BorCor}, Lemma 4.1.39) that

-where we have set $\gamma = q-p$.
+where we have set $\gamma= q-p$.

-Theorem \ref{ASEPMellinBarnesThm} (see equation (\ref{wehaveproved}) above) reduces this to a problem in asymptotic analysis.
+Theorem~\ref{ASEPMellinBarnesThm} [see equation (\ref{wehaveproved}) above] reduces this to a problem in asymptotic analysis.
 We proceed now without careful estimates and only discuss contours briefly.
 There are a few estimates which would be necessary to turn this into a rigorous proof.
-Making the change of variables in (\ref{wehaveproved}) $z=\tau^s w$ and using the fact that $\Gamma(-s)\Gamma(1+s) = \pi / \sin(-\pi s)$ we arrive at the following
+Making the change of variables in (\ref{wehaveproved}) $z=\tau ^s w$ and using the fact that $\Gamma(-s)\Gamma(1+s) = \pi/ \sin (-\pi s)$, we arrive at the following:

 where the kernel is now given by

 with

 The critical point of $G(z)$ is readily calculated by solving